OleOhlbrock/CEM/README.md

 # CEM (work in progress)
 Combinatorial Equilibrium Modelling

-CEM is a novel approach for the form-finding of spatial equilibrium networks for given topologies and inner force constellations (compression/tension).
+CEM is a novel approach for the design and form-finding of spatial equilibrium networks for given topologies and inner force constellations (compression/tension).
 It is developed by Patrick Ole Ohlbrock and Pierluigi D'Acunto at the chair of structural design at the ETH Zürich.
 <br/>
 <br/>
 If you use the library of CEM in a project, please refer to the CEM GitHub repository:<br/>